ForestAdmin/agent-nodejs/docs/agent-customization/relationships.md

 - Links collections which came from different data sources
 - Add links between collections from the same data source which were not provided out of the box

-When jointures are defined between collections Forest Admin acts as if the two collections were linked with a native relationships.
+When relationships are defined between collections Forest Admin acts as if the two collections were natively linked.

 # Example